-My love for handy work has grown into great talent over the last couple of years.
-My interest in construction started when I was a young teenager from watching TV shows on home construction and renovation like the Trading Spaces and Flip This House (which later grew into my profession in construction and then into being an expert in these kinds of tasks).
+My love for DIY handy work with a professional quality result has led me on mission to find the best stud finders.
+This interest in construction started when I was a young teenager from watching TV shows on home construction and renovation like the This Old House and Home Improvement (which later grew into my profession in construction and then into being an expert in these kinds of tasks).

 While one of my main aims is to help individuals build their perfect homes, I also have a passion for spreading knowledge that will help people have a better understanding of home improvement tasks.